mavulag/mavulageofrey/README.md

 1. Installation: `npm install`

-2. In the project directory, you can run: `npm start`
+2. In the project directory, you can run: `npm run dev`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:5173](http://localhost:5173) to view it in the browser.
 The page will reload if you make edits.

 ## Usage Instructions